-WAVE is a harm-reduction program that has run at NMSU for a number of years.
+WAVE is a harm-reduction program that has run at the university for a number of years.
 It involves peer educators in outreach efforts targeting students.
 At each presentation, WAVE provides materials regarding on and off-campus resources to participants.
 In addition to the efforts aimed at first-year students listed above, WAVE educators also present the following annual programs:

 - 1) RAINN Day an annual day of action to raise awareness and educate students about sexual violence on college campuses.
 It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus.
 This year it was held on September 21st and 22nd.
 Students are encourage to paint a t-shirt about sexual assault prevention; the t-shirts are put up on a clothesline, and the following day students are encouraged to vote for their favorite t-shirt, thus enabling students to read each and every message that other students created on their t-shirts the day before.
 The creators of the top two t-shirts win a prize and we typically take pictures to be featured in the Roundup along with an article about sexual assault.
-This year 253 students participated in RAINN Day. - 2) Aggies Against Violence Week As you are aware we started this last year and intend to make it an annual event.
-Last year 326 students participated in the week long series of events. - 3) Take Back The Night NMSU has been participating in the annual TBTN for over 10 years and last year 75 students participated.
+This year 253 students participated in RAINN Day. - 2) Aggies Against Violence Week This has been an annual event for the past two years. - 3) Take Back The Night NMSU has been participating in the annual TBTN for over 10 years and last year 75 students participated.